-Apart from Osrednjeslovenska, Obalno-kraška and Zasavska region, City of Zagreb, Primorskogoranska and Istarska counties the share of agriculture and forestry in all other regions is above national averages.
+Apart from Osrednjeslovenska, Obalno-kraška and Zasavska region, City of Zagreb, Primorsko-goranska and Istarska counties the share of agriculture and forestry in all other regions is above national averages.
 The highest share of GVA in this sector was created in Međimurska (9%).
-Small size of agricultural holdings results in low productivity and a weakened economic viability.
-Many agricultural holdings combine income by employment in other sectors or by operating supplementary activities on farms.
-Organic production has increased.
-Furthermore, food products with geographical origin and breeding of animals of indigenous origin have gained importance.
+Small

 74% of forests in Slovenia are private property and thus very fragmented.
 On the contrary, 80% of Croatia's forests are state owned, whereby an average size of private forest holdings is only 0.43 ha due to fragmentation and continuous size degradation.
 Increasing productivity in the forestry sector and adding value in processing remains the challenge for both countries.